Zakintaliban/ilmatrix/README.md

   - A background cleaner deletes material .txt files older than MATERIAL_TTL_MINUTES (default 60).
 This runs at intervals and is designed to be resilient.
 Implemented in [src/routes.ts](src/routes.ts).
 - Persistence on PaaS:
   - If you deploy to platforms with ephemeral disks, data may vanish on redeploy.
 Use a persistent volume/path if you need durability, or rely on the default TTL cleaner to avoid storage growth.

+## Security & accessibility

+- Security hardening:
+  - Path traversal protection for materials I/O; only UUID v4-like ids are accepted and paths are validated inside uploads/ (see [routes](src/routes.ts:614) and [upload append](src/routes.ts:196)).
+  - Global per-IP rate limiting (default 120 req/min) via a lightweight token bucket (see [middleware](src/routes.ts:71)).
+Tune with RATE_LIMIT_MAX.
+  - CSP applied to static pages to restrict sources (see [app](public/app.html), [index](public/index.html), [about](public/about.html)).
+  - Best-effort Content-Length guard on uploads to quickly reject oversized requests (see [upload](src/routes.ts:89)).
+- Accessibility:
+  - Live regions announce new chat and dialogue messages for screen readers (see [app live regions](public/app.html)).
+  - Tool trigger buttons include aria-label/controls/expanded for improved navigation.

+Note on SRI (Subresource Integrity): in production, pin CDN versions and add integrity/crossorigin attributes for Tailwind, marked, and DOMPurify.

 ## API